-A Challenge to Choose Rightly
+A Challenge to Choose Rightly-Dare to Be a Daniel

 Life brings man to the point of decision many times.
 In fact, choices are made every day.
 Some choices are made with very little thought.
 At other times the choice demands much thought and consideration.
 The ones considered important are made with greater care.
 The question might be, what do you consider important?